QUICK SUMMARY:

 Make Your Agency’s Lead Gen Tracking Scalable

 At the end of the day, any lead magnet ideas you use are only as good as the leads it’s generating.
-After all, what agency wants a lead magnet that’s bringing in unqualified leads?
+After all, what agency wants a lead magnet that doesn't result in more qualified leads?

 Just be sure to make it relevant to your target client, and create an unstoppable CTA while highlighting why this user should trust your agency.